frigobar/frigobar/packages/animation/README.md

 # `@frigobar/animation`

-Easily add CSS animation to your react styled components via custom [hooks](https://reactjs.org/docs/hooks-custom.html).
+Easily add CSS animation to your react components via custom [hooks](https://reactjs.org/docs/hooks-custom.html).

 > All the animations are created with